 “Once you have commitment, you need the discipline and hard work to get you there.” — Haile Gebrselassie

 At the heart of any successful person, is self-discipline.
 Whether it’s success in their personal lives or their professional lives, it all starts with an inherent ability for self-control through discipline.
 Your thoughts.
-Your emotions.
-Your behaviors.
+Emotions.
+Behaviors.
 And your habits.
-All of them must be kept in check.
+You must keep them all in check.

 If you want to achieve those lofty goals you set, understanding how to discipline yourself is a key ingredient to the success recipe.
 But self-discipline isn’t something new.
 In fact, self-discipline has been a topic of discussion for thousands of years.
 And it’s been championed by some of the world’s most successful people.

 Referring to our ability to succeed in life at any endeavor, Aristotle once said, “Good habits formed at youth make all the difference.”
-Those good habits can’t be formed without having a handle on our ability to discipline our actions and behaviors.
+We can’t form those good habits without having a handle on our ability to discipline our actions and behaviors.

 Theodore Roosevelt once said, “With self-discipline most anything is possible.”
 More recently, Jim Rohn claimed “Discipline is the bridge between goals and accomplishment.”
 And Robert Kiyosaki asserted that “Confidence comes from discipline and training.”

 What successful people have come to understand is that discipline is the gateway to the achievement of their goals.
 They learned how to use discipline in their lives to achieve their dreams.
 They leveraged the art of self-discipline by creating a foundational set of good habits that helped them to see things through.

 And so can you.